bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 So In Taproot, the cheapest way to spend a commitment transaction is going to be using their vacation fee.
 With the ScriptSend path, for the regular local output, it just has a self-delay.
 We don't really need any other scripts that has other than the one that has this to self delay.

 There is some discussion, there's some discussion as to whether we want to prepend one or something to object sequence verify, but you know, this is, I don't think the discussion is quite done yet.
-The idea is that we're gonna beat the scripts into a manuscript parsers and generators and then see what the optimal script output is.
+The idea is that we're gonna feed the scripts into MINISCRIPT parsers and generators and then see what the optimal script output is.

-But just reading this, people might be confused because they'll say, oh, if check safe passed, but say 2-sulfulate is 0, will it go through?
+But just reading this, people might be confused because they'll say, oh, if CHECK SAFE passed, but say 2-sulfulate is 0, will it go through?
 To solve the layout, this should never be 0.
 But there's going to be a follow-up case where there's going to be a bigger question.

 So for HTLC offers, and I don't really want to go into accepted HTLCs because they're so similar to offered HTLCs.
 We still have the same situation that the revocation key is the unencumbered spend path.

 And for that reason, it becomes the key spend.
 For script spend paths, We now have two situations.
 So one of them is if we are able to provide the hash preimage, which is marked in green here, And the script looks a little complicated, but the point is, once OP CHECKSIG verifies here, then it should be 1, and then we have OP CHECKSQUENCEVERIFY.
 But if OP CHECKSIG does not verify, then we have a 0, and then we have 0 OP CHECKSQUENCEVERIFY.
 And The question is, would it then mean that without a valid signature, we would be able to spend it without delay?

 Well, it doesn't, because OP CSV has some weird consideration where a transaction can never actually be spent with a zero sequence because it's doing greater than and not greater equals.
 But just reading the script, nobody would know.
 So this is something where we are still figuring out what the stack ought to look like and whether we want to optimize for minimal cost or whether we want to optimize for legibility.
 I guess that is kind of the perennial debate within Bitcoin's script.
 Maybe simplicity will make things simpler.
 One would hope.
-But, no idea.
-It's, it's still kind of up in the air.
-And I do hope that maybe some of you will also add your input to it on the spec discussion.
+But, no idea.  it's still kind of up in the air .And I do hope that maybe some of you will also add your input to it on the spec discussion.

 So this, of course, is a situation where we weren't able to provide the pre-imagined time, and so the original person that offered the HTLC wants to spend it again because it never went through and there we have quite trivial one-to-one matching of what the script looked like before taproot and what it's going to look like after taproot.
 So nothing really all that complicated to get big into there.

 And yeah, I really think that the script path spence are not the difficult part of taproot.
 It's really going to be understanding and making sure that the cryptography is sound and safe.
 Now if you have a taproot channel open and there are some other nodes in the network, then in principle What do you think?
 Are those other nodes able to send a payment if they don't support Taproot through a channel somewhere in the middle of the route that is a Taproot channel, or should they not be?